 If revenue is used as an input, the project must meet the revenue projections to create the estimated jobs.
 In order to assess whether a project is likely to meet its revenue projections, you must evaluate whether the assumptions used are reasonable.
 Also, you should perform a sensitivity analysis to test the impact on job creation if revenue targets are missed.

 Operational jobs are riskier, as it’s not uncommon to miss revenue targets during the first few years of operations.
 If the construction timeline spans many years, the project may not be operational during the investor’s timeline.
-The EB 5 visa requirements demand that all jobs be created within two and a half years of the approval of the investor’s I-526 petition.
+The EB5 process demands that all jobs be created within two and a half years of the approval of the investor’s I-526 petition.

 It’s therefore incumbent on investors, or their advisors, to evaluate whether the inputs have been modelled correctly so that jobs are not being overstated.
 Job creation is one of the primary criteria to obtaining permanent residency via the EB-5 program, therefore understanding how jobs are calculated is critical.